-Topic & Guiding Question Student Objectives Mississippi Standards for Science (2018) Lesson 1 Materials, Properties, & Engineering Why do we wear clothes?
+- Topic & Guiding Question Student Objectives Science Georgia Standards of Excellence (GSE) Lesson 1 Material Properties & Engineering Why do we wear clothes?
 Students investigate different material properties, such as flexibility and absorbency, and use those properties to design and build a hat that protects them from the sun.
-P.2.5 Students will demonstrate an understanding of the properties of matter.
-Lesson 2 Classify Materials, Insulators, and Properties Can you really fry an egg on a hot sidewalk?
+S2P1.
+Obtain, evaluate, and communicate information about the properties of matter and changes that occur in objects.
+Lesson 2 Classify Materials: Insulators Can you really fry an egg on a hot sidewalk?
 Students conduct an investigation of conductors and insulators in order to determine which are best suited for allowing people to handle hot items.
-P.2.5 Students will demonstrate an understanding of the properties of matter.
+S2P1.
+Obtain, evaluate, and communicate information about the properties of matter and changes that occur in objects.
 Lesson 3 Heating, Cooling, & Phases of Matter Why are so many toys made out of plastic?
-Student conduct an investigation of different materials in order to determine which are most and least easily melted.
-P.2.5 Students will demonstrate an understanding of the properties of matter.
+Student conduct an investigation of different materials in order to determine which are most and least easily melted. \$2P1.
+Obtain, evaluate, and communicate information about the properties of matter and changes that occur in objects.
 Lesson 4 Inventions & Engineering What materials might be invented in the future?
 Students design a new invention that takes advantage of the unique properties of a futuristic material.
-P.2.5 Students will demonstrate an understanding of the properties of matter.
+S2P1.
+Obtain, evaluate, and communicate information about the properties of matter and changes that occur in objects.
 Lesson 5 Materials, Properties, & Engineering Could you build a house out of paper?
 Students construct an evidence- based account of how a structure built of paper can be disassembled and rebuilt in new ways.
-P.2.5 Students will demonstrate an understanding of the properties of matter.
-Lesson 6 Soil Properties How do you build a city out of mud?
-Students conduct an investigation where they examine three different soil models.
+S2P1.
+Obtain, evaluate, and communicate information about the properties of matter and changes that occur in objects.
+Lesson 6 Although this appears on our site, we red Soil Properties How do you build a city out of mud?
 They use this information to determine which type of soil has the properties that will result in the best mud that can be used to build a house.
-E.2.10 Students will demonstrate an understanding of how humans use Earth's resources.
+SKE2.
+Obtain, evaluate, and communicate information to describe the physical attributes of earth materials (soil, rocks, water, and air).